dhananjay1405/tally-database-loader/README.md

 <br><br>

+## Reports
+Project hosts library of SQL Queries to generate some popularly used reports, required for preparing Dashboards in Microsoft Power BI and Google Data Studio.
+Due to minor difference in SQL syntax & functions of SQL Server and MySQL, SQL for same report is provided for both of these Server platforms.

+Author actively supports **Google BigQuery** (fully cloud-based solution of Google), and even shared equivalent SQL query for BiQuery.
+BigQuery acts as a input for Google Data Studio Dashboards and also supports easy export of tabular output to Google Sheets.
+Interested users can sign-up for a free [Google Cloud account](https://cloud.google.com) and use BigQuery with free daily limits

+<br><br>

+## Google BigQuery Database CSV loading
+Utility supports pure CSV data dumping by setting *technology* parameter as **csv** in config.json.
+CSV files are generated and stored in **csv** folder.
+These files can be imported into BigQuery by creating & uploading these into a **bucket** in **Cloud Storage**.
+BigQuery can then import & create table from these files.
+Bash Shell Script file **bigquery-bulk-load.sh** has been provided in the project to automate import of files from Cloud Storage bucket to BigQuery dataset.
+Video tutorial for the same will be made available shortly

+<br><br>

 ## Develop Further
 If you intend to develop and modify this utility further to next level for your use-case, then you can clone this project from Git and run the project as below
 1. Clone the project repository